afondiel/edge-vision/CONTRIBUTING.md

-# Contributing to Edge Computer Vision: A Practical Guide
+# Contributing to Edge Vision: A Practical Guide

-We're excited that you're interested in contributing to this Practical Guide on Edge Computer Vision!
+We're excited that you're interested in contributing to this Practical Guide on Edge Vision!
 This document outlines the process for contributing to this project.

 ## How to Contribute